Aerial view of Haida Gwaii coastline by Destination BC/Owen Perry

 What you do: Gaze at the incredible light show in the sky.

 All around the world, one of the best places to see the Northern Lights is in Yellowknife, Northwest Territories.
-The city lies under a halo-like ring called the aurora oval, green, red and blue lights dancing across the crisp and clear northern sky.
+The city lies under a halo-like ring called the aurora oval, which features green, red and blue lights dancing across the crisp and clear northern sky.
 The best times to see the lights are mid-November to mid-April.

 And if you're travelling closer to home...